zyadelhady/CQRS-Eventual-Consistency/README.md

-To run the app you must have Docker installed and run the following commands.
+To run the app you must have Docker installed and running and run the following commands.

 in the project directory :
 ```